You are currently browsing offline. Some images may be missing and some functionality may be unavailable.

 I will be able to help with the basics, such as Google Analytics/Tag Manager setup, event and goal tracking, and PPC setup, however if SEO and marketing is a key aspect of your project, I would recommend seeking a dedicated professional or agency for this (I’m not one to try and sell you a service I can’t fully deliver on, especially one as important as this).

 No. Aside from 3rd party frameworks, libraries, and integrations I use as part of the project, the entire codebase will be developed by me.
+The only exception to this is I may work with designers if I am unable to produce a satisfactory design myself, but this would only ever result in a higher quality product, not lower which is what typically happens with outsourcing.

 No, all work will be carried out remotely.